Sociology, Bachelor of Science

 The analytic frameworks sociologists employ encourage students to think about complex situations in a new way by showing how the social environment influences people’s life options, advantages and disadvantages.
 Sociologists are interested not only in understanding social issues and social organization, but also in resolving social problems and improving social conditions for human populations.
 With sociological knowledge we become more aware of ourselves, of other people, and of the world we all live in.

 To study sociology, a student needs to acquire information (what we know), methodology (how we know), and theory (how we explain).
 A major in sociology will require students to develop background and strength in each of these domains.
 The insights gained from a sociological perspective include the ability to perceive the structures and patterns upon which everyday life rests, to understand the interaction between individual agency and social forces, to interpret events from diverse perspectives, and to examine existing social arrangements critically.
+Sociology majors earning a BS degree can choose the community engagement concentration to build community connections and skills in advocacy and community organization while completing their degree.
+Core classes in the concentration include a required internship.

 The sociology major prepares students to work in education, research, government, business, human services, community organizing, program development, policy analysis, youth services, criminal justice, crime and violence prevention, and victim services.
 Sociology also prepares students for graduate studies in sociology or related social sciences, for applied research careers, or for professional degree programs in law, social work, public administration and other fields.